 Your Spotlight Attributes help you understand how to grow with purpose - not pressure.
-They highlight what’s most important for your role, what energizes you, and what may require more intention to sustain.
+They highlight what's most important for your role, what comes more easily to you, and what may take more intention to sustain.

 What Are Spotlight Attributes?

-• Critical Attributes – Most important for success in your current role
+Attributes Critical for Your Role – Most important for success in your current role

 Together, these help you align your development with your job needs, natural strengths, and opportunities for growth.